 In medium bowl, combine shrimp, pepper, and ½ teaspoon salt.
 Use rubber spatula to stir until shrimp are evenly coated.

 Add shrimp to pot and use rubber spatula to spread in single layer.
 Cook shrimp, without stirring, until edges turn pink, about 1 minute.

-Add garlic, red pepper flakes, and remaining 2 tablespoons oil to pot.
+Add garlic, pepper flakes, and remaining 2 tablespoons oil to pot.
 Cook over low heat, stirring often with clean rubber spatula, until garlic is just beginning to turn golden, 4 to 6 minutes.

 Stir in water, broth, clam juice, pasta, and remaining ¾ teaspoon salt.
 Increase heat to medium-high and cook, stirring often, for 12 minutes.

 Continue cooking, stirring constantly and scraping bottom of pot, until pasta is tender and sauce is thickened, 3 to 8 minutes longer.
 Turn off heat.
 (Sauce will continue to thicken as it cools.)

 This one-pot meal features seafood flavor in every bite, thanks to two oceanic ingredients.
 First: the shrimp.
 These slightly sweet crustaceans cook through VERY quickly, in just about 2 minutes.
 We take the cooked shrimp out of the pot before adding the pasta—this way they don’t overcook and turn tough and rubbery.
 The second seafood star: clam juice.
 This briny liquid, made by cooking clams in salted water, boosts this dish’s delicate seafood flavor.
 Cooking the pasta in a mixture of clam juice and chicken broth (instead of cooking it in a separate pot of water, draining it, and then adding the sauce) lets the dry pasta soak up all that savory, salty flavor.